Boron: In human health

-Analytical quantification

-For determination of boron content in food or materials, the colorimetric curcumin method is used.
-Boron is converted to boric acid or borates and on reaction with curcumin in acidic solution, a red colored boron-chelate complex, rosocyanine, is formed.
+The exact mechanism by which boron exerts its physiological effects is not fully understood but may involve interactions with adenosine monophosphate (ADP) and S-adenosyl methionine (SAM-e), two compounds involved in important cellular functions.
+Furthermore, boron appears to inhibit cyclic ADP-ribose, thereby affecting the release of calcium ions from the endoplasmic reticulum and affecting various biological processes.
+Some studies suggest that boron may reduce levels of inflammatory biomarkers.
+Congenital endothelial dystrophy type 2, a rare form of corneal dystrophy, is linked to mutations in SLC4A11 gene that encodes a transporter reportedly regulating the intracellular concentration of boron.

+In humans, boron is usually consumed with food that contains boron, such as fruits, leafy vegetables, and nuts.
+Foods that are particularly rich in boron include avocados, dried fruits such as raisins, peanuts, pecans, prune juice, grape juice, wine and chocolate powder.
+According to 2-day food records from the respondents to the Third National Health and Nutrition Examination Survey (NHANES III), adult dietary intake was recorded at 0.9 to 1.4 mg/day.

 Health issues and toxicity

-Elemental boron, boron oxide, boric acid, borates, and many organoboron compounds are relatively nontoxic to humans and animals (with toxicity similar to that of table salt).
+Elemental boron, boron oxide, boric acid, borate, and many organoboron compounds are relatively nontoxic to humans and animals (with toxicity similar to that of table salt).
 The LD50 (dose at which there is 50% mortality) for animals is about 6 g per kg of body weight.
-Substances with LD50 above 2 g/kg are considered nontoxic.
+Substances with an LD50 above 2 g/kg are considered nontoxic.
 An intake of 4 g/day of boric acid was reported without incident, but more than this is considered toxic in more than a few doses.
 Intakes of more than 0.5 grams per day for 50 days cause minor digestive and other problems suggestive of toxicity.
-Dietary supplementation of boron may be helpful for bone growth, wound healing, and antioxidant activity, and insufficient amount of boron in diet may result in boron deficiency.

-Single medical doses of 20 g of boric acid for neutron capture therapy have been used without undue toxicity.

 Boric acid is more toxic to insects than to mammals, and is routinely used as an insecticide.
+However, it has been used in neutron capture therapy alongside other boron compounds such as sodium borocaptate and boronophenylalanine with reported low toxicity levels.

 The boranes (boron hydrogen compounds) and similar gaseous compounds are quite poisonous.
 As usual, boron is not an element that is intrinsically poisonous, but the toxicity of these compounds depends on structure (for another example of this phenomenon, see phosphine).
-The boranes are also highly flammable and require special care when handling, some combinations of boranes and other compounds are highly explosive.
+The boranes are also highly flammable and require special care when handling.
+Some combinations of boranes and other compounds are highly explosive.
 Sodium borohydride presents a fire hazard owing to its reducing nature and the liberation of hydrogen on contact with acid.
 Boron halides are corrosive.

 Boron is necessary for plant growth, but an excess of boron is toxic to plants, and occurs particularly in acidic soil.
 It presents as a yellowing from the tip inwards of the oldest leaves and black spots in barley leaves, but it can be confused with other stresses such as magnesium deficiency in other plants.